-Here are great Bali souvenirs worth bringing home, which in many ways can serve as better alternatives to the usual ‘stupid things’ people buy while holidaying on the island.
-We aren’t talking about those colourful and kitsch stuff you find too often at roadside art shops, or those fake watches, sunglasses and other crummy fashion accessories that usually get pushed in your face by roaming peddlers on the beach.
+There are some great Bali souvenirs worth bringing home, which in many ways can serve as better alternatives to the usual ‘stupid things’ people buy while holidaying on the island.
+We aren’t talking about the colourful and kitsch stuff you find at most roadside art shops, or those fake watches, sunglasses and other crummy fashion accessories that usually get pushed in your face by roaming peddlers on the beach.

-Nope, these are the real things – good as personal keepsakes and mementos of your last Bali holiday; perfect as décor for your living room, or simply as truly special gifts for folks back home.
-From majestic masterpieces created by skilled Balinese artisans, which are hard to imitate (but can be knocked down to fit in your suitcase or extra luggage), to gold or silver jewellery that double as ‘unmistakably Bali’ souvenirs – and great investments, too!Read More
+Nope, these are the real deal – good as personal keepsakes and mementoes of your last Bali holiday and even better as décor for your living room or as truly special gifts for folks back home.
+Choose from majestic masterpieces created by skilled Balinese artisans or gold or silver jewellery that double as ‘unmistakably Bali’ souvenirs and great investments, with lots of choice in between.

 - Highlights Of Bali Full-Day Tour

 Art buffs know that Balinese paintings are well done and come in a variety of styles.
 There’s one particular Balinese painting that has a lot of value: the Kamasan-style works from the namesake village in Klungkung, East Bali.
 It’s one of the most traditional of Balinese paintings, dating back to the 16th century Gelgel kingdom, and mostly depicts wayang or shadow puppet forms, long before the influence of western artists in the 20th century.
-Interestingly, some are like comic strips, featuring scenarios from Hindu epics such as the Mahabharata or Ramayana – certainly something to spark a talking point!
+Interestingly, some are like comic strips, featuring scenarios from Hindu epics such as the Mahabharata or Ramayana – certainly something to spark conversation back home!

 Where to buy: Pakudui Village in Tegallalang, north of Ubud